Mr. Kevin Johnson

 My interest in technology began when I was 14.
 I worked detasling corn for a summer and saved up and bought a Commodore 64 (Whoooo!
 Hoooo!).
 I spent hours teaching myself to program, which later lead to a programming position with the University of Illinois.
 Anyone remember Plato terminals?
 I spent three years working with the Computer Adaptive Testing and Measurement team developing online study materials for domestic and international audiences.

 The online program through CSU is similar to the MVCR program offered by the Illinois Online Network.
-Coursework was completed in areas of online assessment, facilitation skills, technology tools, etc. This program truly prepared me for my current position as an Instructional Designer for ION.
+Coursework was completed in areas of online assessment, facilitation skills, technology tools, etc. This program truly prepared me for my current position as an Instructional Designer/Instructor for ION where I design, redesign, and support online classroom and classroom instructors.

 Return to Webinars